chatmail/core/spec.md

 It is fine if messengers do include a full vCard parser and e.g. simply search for the line starting with `EMAIL` in order to get the email address.

+# Verifications

+Keys obtained using [SecureJoin](https://securejoin.readthedocs.io) protocol and corresponding contacts are considered "verified".

+As an extension to `Autocrypt-Gossip` header, chatmail clients can add `_verified=1` attribute (underscore marks the attribute as non-critical) to indicate that they have the gossiped key and the corresponding contact marked as verified.

+When receiving such `Autocrypt-Gossip` header in a message signed by a verified key, chatmail clients mark the gossiped key as indirectly verified.

 # Transitioning to a new e-mail address (AEAP)